Super Yoga Kids –

 When we practise something the dendrites grow thicker with a fatty coating.
 Like a well-paved highway, thicker dendrites result in faster signals connections.
 The coating also helps to reduce interference.
-With enough practice the dendrites build a double connection resulting in faster, stronger and long lasting connections.
-Certainly, before the practise even begins, the new skill has to be first taught in order to build the foundation dendrites for a new topic or skill.
+With enough practice, the dendrites build a double connection resulting in faster, stronger and long-lasting connections.
+Certainly, before the practice even begins, the new skill has to be first taught in order to build the foundation dendrites for a new topic or skill.
 Without these, they do not have the basis from which to grow, where they later connect and construct the dendrites for extended levels of skill and knowledge.
-Practise and repetition is essential.
+Practise and repetition are essential.
 If we learn something new and do it only once or twice, the dendrite connection is very fragile and can ‘disappear’ within hours.

 Now, about learning….

 Often, the meaning of learning is misunderstood.
 Learning does not mean cramping facts and formulas and to extract them during examinations as proof of comprehension.
-Certainly, examinations are good methods of evaluating our understanding on the subject matter but the foundation to learning is most important.
+Certainly, examinations are good methods of evaluating our understanding of the subject matter but the foundation of learning is most important.

 Our brains are programmed to focus on new and unusual inputs – we, especially children, learn best when we are presented with ‘challenges’.
 A healthy brain yearns to learn and children learn best when they are exposed to diversified ideas, experiences and materials, and the learning process is heightened when several senses are engaged.
 In short, the whole learning process will be greatly enhanced when the whole body is integrated and engaged in the process – the limbs, the brains, the senses, the emotion, etc.